pablogalve/Augmented-Reality-Project/README.md

 Then your spaceship and the playing environment should appear and enemy ufos will start attacking you.

 ## Game Controls

 - Joystick: Move your spaceship left right up and down.
 - Shoot Button: press to shoot bullets.

+## Device on which the prototype has been tested

+- Samsung A202F
+- Huawei P Smart
+- Samsung Galazy Tab A9

 ## Team Members